Giving is truly better than receiving, especially when your generosity can provide income tax benefits.

 - Donation for which you got something in return.
 Say you bought theater tickets at a charity auction.
 You can deduct only the amount you paid over the tickets’ face value.

 - Gifts to non-qualified organizations.
 Some non-profits aren’t eligible to receive deductible contributions—for example, because they urge people to vote for a particular political candidate.
 IRS publication 78 lists the charities to which you can make deductible donations.
-Again, TurboTax will tell you whether your donation meets this requirement.
+Again, TurboTax will help you determine whether your donation meets this requirement.

 - Gifts of vehicles.
 In many instances, you’ll get far less by donating your car than by selling or trading it in.
-The IRS allows you to deduct only the charity’s actual selling price, and requires you to attach a statement of sale to the tax return.
+The IRS allows you to deduct only the charity’s actual selling price, and requires you to include Form 8283 with your tax return if the value claimed for the donation is greater than $500.
 If the charity uses your car, rather than resells it, you are entitled to deduct the vehicle’s fair market value.

 The IRS allows these deductions because they want to encourage charitable giving.
 Sticking to the guidelines described above will help you ensure that the goodness in your heart translates to goodness on your tax return as well.